GoodAI/BrainSimulator/Doc/BrainSimulator Guide/docs/guides/matrix.md

 MyMatrixAutoOps mat_operation;
 ```

-In the `Init` part, it is necassary to create an instance of the object and set-up the desired operations:
+In the `Init` part, it is necessary to create an instance of the object and set-up the desired operations:
 ``` csharp
 mat_operation = new MyMatrixAutoOps(Owner, Matrix.MatOperation.Multiplication | Matrix.MatOperation.Addition, A);
 ```